 Health Care defines preventive services as routine health care that includes screenings, check-ups and patient counseling to prevent illnesses, disease or other health problems.
 The idea behind preventive services is to screen and actively defend against certain issues you could potentially have in the future.
 Sometimes, when you have one health issue, it can snowball into other kinds of health issues before you know it.
 Because of this, it’s important to take precautionary steps to avoid other future health problems.

-The good news is that Medicare pays for many of these types of services, some of which, you may not even realize are covered!
+The good news is that Medicare pays for many preventive services, some of which, you may not even realize are covered!

 If you meet certain requirements, Medicare covers: